dotnet/arcade/Documentation/JenkinsShutdownStatus.md

 4. Confirm.

 ## Jenkins - .NET Core 3.0

+Jenkins for CI has been replaced by Azure DevOps.  **The last day for Jenkins support of .NET Core 3.0 branches is May 3rd, 2019.**  It is expected that all .NET Core 3.0 repos / branches will be using Azure DevOps for CI by May 3rd and that Jenkins is no longer used for CI.

 | Repo                       | Owner            | Status      | Risk   | Curent Jenkins jobs | Notes |
 | ---------------------------| ---------------- |:-----------:|:------:| ------------------- | ----- |